 - Create a Key for your Service Account.
 Click on the three dots under the actions column and select the ‘manage keys’ option.
 You will be taken to the ‘Keys’ screen where you can add a key by clicking on the ‘Add Key’ button.
 Keep the JSON option selected and click on the ‘Create’ button.
 A small JSON file will be downloaded.
 This is an authentication file which will verify your API access.
 A window displaying ‘Private key saved to your computer’ will appear which can be safely closed.

-- Enable API.
-The next step is to enable the API.
+- Enable the Indexing API.
+The next step is to enable the Indexing API.
 To do this, click on the ‘Library’ link under the API & Services menu section.
 Search for ‘indexing API’ and select the first Indexing API option from the two options shown.
-Click the ‘enable’ button on the next screen.
+Click the ‘enable’ button on the next screen to activate the API for your project.

 This completes all the steps of ‘Setting up the Indexing API key in your Google Developer Console’.